abakre5/ScholarlyTrust/README.md

 - **Research Paper Validation**: Evaluate research papers using their DOI or title.
 - **Metadata Insights**: View detailed metadata for journals and papers, including publisher, citation counts, DOAJ status, and more.
 - **Confidence Scoring**: Get a confidence score (0-100%) indicating the likelihood of legitimacy.
-- **Website View Counter**: Tracks the number of visits to the platform.
 - **User-Friendly Interface**: Built with Streamlit for an intuitive and interactive experience.

 ---